List of Falcon 9 and Falcon Heavy launches: Launch statistics

 In 2022, the Falcon 9 set a new record with 60 successful launches by the same launch vehicle type in a calendar year.
 This surpassed the previous record held by Soyuz-U, which had 47 launches (45 successful) in 1979.
 In 2023, the Falcon family of rockets (including the Falcon Heavy) had 96 successful launches, surpassing the 63 launches (61 successful) of the R-7 rocket family in 1980.
 (Note: There was also an on-pad explosion of an R-7 family rocket; sometimes it is counted as a launch, resulting in 64 launches.)
 In 2024, SpaceX broke their own record with 134 total Falcon flights (133 successful) accounting for over half of all orbital launches that year.

-The Falcon 9 has evolved through several versions: v1.0 was launched five times from 2010 to 2013, v1.1 launched 15 times from 2013 to 2016, Full Thrust launched 36 times from 2015 to 2015.
+The Falcon 9 has evolved through several versions: v1.0 was launched five times from 2010 to 2013, v1.1 launched 15 times from 2013 to 2016, Full Thrust launched 36 times from 2015 to 2018.
 The most recent version, Block 5, was introduced in May 2018.
-With each iteration, the Falcon 9 boosters has become more powerful and capable of vertical landing, while fairings simultaneously performing water landing, before being scouped out of water.
+With each iteration, the Falcon 9 boosters have become more powerful and capable of vertical landing, while fairings simultaneously performing water landing, before being scouped out of water.
 As vertical landings and fairing recovery operations became more commonplace, SpaceX focused on streamlining the refurbishment process for boosters and fairings, making it faster and more cost-effective.

 The Falcon Heavy derivative is a heavy-lift launch vehicle composed of three Falcon 9 first-stage boosters.
 The central core is reinforced, while the side boosters feature aerodynamic nosecone instead of the usual interstage.

 Falcon 9 first-stage boosters landed successfully in of attempts, with out of for the Falcon 9 Block 5 version.
 A total of re-flights of first stage boosters have all successfully launched their second stages and, all but one, their payloads.